Nearly 20 former Huskers took part in an event Friday honoring Sam Foltz

 It’s a day Kohl will never forget.
 On Friday, Kohl took his operation up to Greeley, the home of Foltz.
 The event was put on by the Foltz family and featured nearly 20 former Husker players and over 250 spectators and participants.
 The town of Greeley has a population of just 339.

 “This was kind of a unique situation,” Kohl said.
 “We didn’t know how many people were going to be here, and the community really came out and supported Sam.
-Hopefully, a couple of kids can take a few things they learned and work on.”
+Hopefully, a couple of kids can take a few things they learned and work on them.”

 To this day, Kohl has kept a close relationship with the Foltz family.
 In fact, when Kohl’s son J.J.
 Kohl took part in Nebraska’s seven-on-seven camp in June, the Foltz family was with him watching the entire day.